7 SEO Workflows You Can Run From Cursor With MCP

 When a website starts feeling chaotic, the answer is usually not another keyword spreadsheet.
 It is structure: cleaner internal links, fewer overlapping pages, better crawl paths, and clearer priorities.

 AI search changes how visibility is assembled, but it does not replace SEO fundamentals.
-Here is what actually changes with GEO, what does not, and where most businesses are getting distracted.
+What actually changes with GEO, what does not, and where most businesses are getting distracted.

 Google Search Console helps you understand how Google interacts with your site.
 A technical SEO audit checks the site itself: structure, crawlability, metadata, internal links, duplication, canonicals, and content quality.